 As with any kind of virtual challenge, there are a few things that you should understand.
 Here are 10 things to know and understand about the Conquer Virtual Challenge.

 A Virtual Challenge is a paid program, similar to signing up for a local community race.
-You need to pay the full amount for the program, and then you will get access to their system; if you want to do the challenge, you need to pay at least the minimum fee to get access to record your mileage into their system.
+You need to pay the total amount for the program, and then you will get access to their system; if you want to do the challenge, you need to pay at least the minimum fee to get access to record your mileage into their system.

-5 – You Will Virtually Travel To Places
+5 – You Will Virtually Travel To Places Worldwide

 As the name implies, this challenge is a virtual challenge; you are virtually traveling to a place to complete the challenge.
 You will do the same distance as if you hiked up the Inca Trail in Peru or Hadrian’s Wall in England.